posi1/enigma2-plugins-1/babelzapper/src/README.md

 following commands in a Telnet session:

 cd /
-ipkg install /tmp/enigma2-plugin-extensions-babelzapper*.ipk
+opkg install /tmp/enigma2-plugin-extensions-babelzapper*.ipk

 You can remove Babelzapper with the red button in the Plugin List, or the Softwaremanager Plugin of enigma2, or with the following command in telnet:

-ipkg remove enigma2-plugin-extensions-babelzapper
+opkg remove enigma2-plugin-extensions-babelzapper

 Usage:
 ------